marekkalnik/blog-old/posts/2012-09-05-its-just-a-view.rst

         }
     }

-Now we can also use the 'name' element to generate column names.
-In a later refactoring, the $columnConfiguration array is a good candidate for an object - but we will focus on other more important things.
+Now I can also use the 'name' element to generate columns' names.
+In a later refactoring, the $columnConfiguration array is a good candidate for an object - but I will focus on other, more important things.
 This can be done when some more complex configuration options will be needed.

-The client is now perfectly happy - the code is flexible enough to allow configuring a column name and changing displayed columns.
+The Client is now perfectly happy - the code is flexible enough to allow configuring a column name and changing displayed columns.
 And that would be the end of the story - because we need to keep the code simple and avoid over-refactoring and over-architecturization.
-Acutally that's the code the client got.
+Acutally that's the code the Client got.

 But there's still one theoretical problem left, so we can try to solve it.
-Lets see the final implementation for row creation in the Excel and HTML view::
+Let's see the final implementation for row creation in the Excel and HTML view::

     <?php